I prefer to call it a horror story.

 The prince’s father, king Afonso IV of Portugal, was afraid of what this love might mean to the delicate diplomatic relations between Portugal and the kingdom of Castille.
 Not only was Pedro madly in love with Inês, but her brothers were close friends to the prince as well.
 Aware that kings often had mistresses, Afonso thought his son would eventually grow tired of Inês.

-The years passed and in 1345 Constança dies after giving birth to a son.
+The years passed and in 1345 Constança died after giving birth to a son.
 Despite his father’s pleas Pedro refuses to marry any woman other than Inês.
-Dark shadows were cast over the court and the kingdom was in turmoil.
+Dark shadows were cast over the court and the kingdom fell into turmoil.

 In 1355, after numerous attempts to keep them apart, Afonso IV decides to get rid of Inês de Castro once and for all.
 He has two of his counselours speak to Pedro and tell him that the king, his father, would allow his marriage to Inês.
 But the prince realised this was a trap and replied he would never marry Inês de Castro.